Sora language

 Sora (/srb/ or /seb/) is a south Munda language belonging to the Austroasiatic family, spoken by the Sora people, an ethnic group of eastern India, mainly in the states of Odisha and Andhra Pradesh.
 Sora contains very little formal literature but has an abundance of folk tales and traditions.
 Most of the knowledge passed down from generation to generation is transmitted orally.
 Like many languages in eastern India, Sora is listed as 'vulnerable to extinction' by UNESCO.
 Sora speakers are concentrated in Odisha and Andhra Pradesh.
 The language is endangered according to the International Mother Language Institute (IMLI).

 Distribution

 Speakers are concentrated mainly in Ganjam District, Gajapati District (including the central Gumma Hills region (Gumma Block), and Rayagada District, and are also found in adjacent areas such as Koraput and Phulbani districts; other communities exist in northern Andhra Pradesh (Vizianagaram District, Parvatipuram Manyam District and Srikakulam District).

+History and sociolinguistics

 History

+The Sora call themselves Soranji (human-NSFX-PL, cf. Santali hɔɽ "man", Mundari hoɽo "human", Korku koro "man", proto-Munda **kOrOˀ "person, human") and refer to their language as soralaŋən, "Sora tongue."
+Like the vast majority of tribal and low-caste communities in India, the Sora speech echoed through oral traditions but remained unwritten until the colonial period.
+A small number of Sora lexical items were recorded by Colonel Dalton (1872) and Pendercast (1881).
+The British inspector of Madras, Fred Fawcett (1853–1926), later included a short Sora wordlist in his 1887 ethnographic description of the Sora tribe.
+The first systematic descriptive grammar of Sora appeared in 1931, authored by the Telugu scholar G. V. Ramamurti.
+The 1960s saw a boom in Austroasiatic linguistics, and the Sora language got the attention of several American Austroasiaticists and typologists such as Norman & Arlene Zide, David Stampe, Patricia Donegan, and Stanley Starosta.

+By the 1990s and early 2000s, linguistic investigation slowed considerably due to security concerns in tribal regions affected by Naxalite insurgency, limiting sustained fieldwork.
+In recent times, Sora was featured in the PBS Ironbound documentary The Linguists (2008), in which they followed two linguists G. D. S. Anderson and K. David Harrison during their field trip in southern Odisha where they visited a Sora village and had a documentation of the language.